Tutorial

 serc_refl, serc_refl_md, wavelengths = neon_hs.aop_h5refl2array(h5_tile,'Reflectance')

 Now that we have uploaded all the required functions, we can calculate NDVI and plot it.
-Below we print the center wavelengths that these bands correspond to:
+Below we print the center wavelengths of the visible band (57) and near-infrared band (89):

 print('band 58 center wavelength (nm): ', wavelengths[57])